bogzbonny/yeehaw/_TODO.md

        - consider closeable vs non-closeable version of this widget
           - I guess if you wanted an Editor to NOT close, when you closed the editor the Pane should be replaced with just the containing text
-              - OR could take a snapshot right when the editor opens and use that snapshot except maybe make it a bit more pale
+              - OR could take a snapshot right when the editor exits and use that snapshot except maybe make it a bit more pale

 01. support taffy as a layout structure.